google/grr-doc/maintaining-and-tuning/repacking-clients.md

 ### Setting up for RPM signing

 Linux RPMs are signed following a similar process to windows.
-A template is built inside the vagrant VM and the host does the repacking and signing.
+A template is built inside a docker container / Vagrant VM and the host does the repacking and signing.

 To get set up for signing, first you need to create a gpg key that you will use for signing ([here’s a decent